bberka/Modmail.NET/README.md

 - Responding tickets anonymously
 - Blacklist
 - Setup some filter to open tickets
-- Snippets or tags system
+- :white_check_mark: Snippets or tags system

 # Disclaimer
 You are responsible for data safety of users and messages when you are using this bot.